 Any back pain is potentially serious.
 Your pain may be due to a lower back sprain or another problem altogether, such as:

 Before you can receive treatment for your lower back pain, you require an accurate diagnosis from a spine specialist like Dr. Amr Hosny.
-At his practice with other spine doctors, the Spine & Rehab Group, you find expert and compassionate care from top doctors in New York City and northern New Jersey.
+At his practice with other spine doctors, the Spine & Rehab Group, you find expert and compassionate care from top pain management doctors in New York City and northern New Jersey.
 The earlier you get your spine examined, the sooner you can get lumbar sprain treatment.

 Your spine helps you to stand tall while supporting your weight and protecting your organs.
 Your lower back provides the flexibility you need to bend, turn and twist.
 When you move with a sudden jerk, especially if you’re not properly warmed up, you can aggravate the soft tissues around your spine.
 When you hurt your back in a sports injury, you may have bent or twisted your spine in a clumsy way that inflamed or created micro-tears in those tissues.
 Lower back sprains usually happen to people between the ages of 20 to 50.
 Other ways you may have caused a lumbar sprain include: